Updated: Aug 23

 In the interest of publicizing his preservation effort, we gathered a group to visit and photograph the site on a rainy January morning.
 Diane Schaller of Historic Albuquerque Inc. had helped Davis to locate materials on its history, while we excavated legal announcements about permits dating to 1965.
 Though the station is suspected to have been architect-designed by current and former preservation planners, we were only able to trace the construction back to a supervisor for the owner-operators, Burroughs Broadcasting Co.

 The round, two-level building was deemed structurally sound to enter, though fire damage was evident on the upper floor.
 The property had not yet been fully assessed, and whether the building could be brought up to code - and at what cost - was unknown by the limited liability company that Davis formed in hopes to acquire it.
 Still, the structure represented something valuable for the city.
 We prepared a statement for the January City Council meeting to articulate that value and support delaying the resolution of condemnation.
 It read:

 The City Council voted 6:1 to demolish the structure.
-For now, it still stands on the corner of Quincy and Cutler, a nuisance to some, a lost opportunity to others.
+As of writing, it still stands on the corner of Quincy and Cutler, a nuisance to some, a lost opportunity to others.